zhukovdm/smartwalk-docs/content/adm.md

 $ cd ./data/
 ```

 Decide which part of the world you are interested in.
-Download `pbf`-file at [Geofabrik](https://download.geofabrik.de/), and store it in `./assets/osm-maps/`.
+Download the corresponding `pbf`-file at [Geofabrik](https://download.geofabrik.de/), and store it in the `./assets/osm-maps/` folder.
 As an example, the following command makes use of the `wget` utility to obtain the latest dump of the Czech Republic:

 ```bash
 $ wget \